Cumin: 10 proven health benefits

 8. For cholesterol: A hypolipidemic is a substance that helps your body control high levels of fats that hurt your heart and cholesterol levels.
-These seedsis considered to have hypolipidemic properties.
+Cumin seeds are considered to have hypolipidemic properties.

 9. To supplement iron deficiency: Cumin is known to be a rich source of iron.
 Thus, it can also treat the deficiency of iron which is a very common problem.

-10. Boosts Energy: The spice seeds are natural energy boosters.
+10. Boosts Energy: The Cumin seeds are natural energy boosters.
 They are power-packed with various nutrients, which help keep the body super energetic through the day.